CSCfi/csc-user-guide/docs/data/sensitive-data/tutorials/sd-software-installer.md

 ## Tool selection ##

 Notes about the available tools.
-Note that this document may be out-dated:
+Note that this list may be out-dated:

 ### Statistics
 *  [Rstudio 4.2.2](rstudio.md)